 We grant credit under normal payment terms, generally without collateral, to our customers, which include electric power companies, governmental entities, general contractors and builders, owners and managers of commercial and industrial properties located in the United States.
 Consequently, we are subject to potential credit risk related to changes in business and economic factors throughout the United States.
 However, we generally have certain statutory lien rights with respect to services provided.
 Under certain circumstances such as foreclosures or negotiated settlements, we may take title to the underlying assets in lieu of cash in settlement of receivables.
 Since 2005, no customer has accounted for more than 14.2% of annual consolidated revenues.
-For the six months ended June 30, 2007 or 2008, no customer accounted for more than 13.2% of revenues.
+For the nine months ended September 30, 2007 or 2008, no customer accounted for more than 10.8% of revenues.
 Management believes the terms and conditions in its contracts, billing and collection policies are adequate to minimize the potential credit risk.

 Borrowings under the 2007 Credit Agreement are based upon an interest rate that will vary depending upon the Federal fund rates and LIBOR.
 If we borrow additional amounts under the 2007 Credit Agreement, the interest rate on those borrowings will also be variable.
 If the Federal fund rates or LIBOR rise, our interest payment obligations will increase and have a negative effect on our cash flow and financial condition.
 We currently do not maintain any hedging contracts that would limit our exposure to variable rates of interest.
-As of June 30, 2008, we had \$30.0 million of borrowings outstanding under the 2007 Credit Agreement.
-The 2007 Credit Agreement currently accrues annual interest at one-month LIBOR rates in effect at each month end plus 1.00% as defined in the credit agreement governing the 2007 Credit Agreement.
+As of September 30, 2008, we had \$30.0 million of borrowings outstanding under the 2007 Credit Agreement.
+The 2007 Credit Agreement currently accrues annual interest at one-month LIBOR rates in effect at each month end plus a spread of 1.00%, based upon our current leverage ratio, as defined in the 2007 Credit Agreement.
 A 0.125% increase or decrease in the interest rate would have the effect of changing our interest expense by \$37,500 per annum.